mak-kirkland/mediawiki-to-markdown/README.md

-# MediaWiki to Obsidian Vault Converter 🧭
+# MediaWiki to Markdown Vault Converter 🧭

-This script converts a MediaWiki XML dump into a clean, tag-driven Obsidian Markdown vault — including images, categories, infoboxes, and structured YAML frontmatter.
+This script converts a MediaWiki XML dump into a clean, tag-driven Markdown vault — including images, categories, infoboxes, and structured YAML frontmatter.

+🧭 If you want a tool to build and connect your ideas, check out my app [Chronicler](https://github.com/mak-kirkland/chronicler)

-🗂️ If you want to organize your Obsidian vault into folders based on tags, check out my [Obsidian Organizer](https://github.com/mak-kirkland/obsidian-organizer).
+🗂️ If you want to organize your vault into folders based on tags, check out my [Vault Organizer](https://github.com/mak-kirkland/vault-organizer).

 ## ✨ Features